Tropical Storm Colin threatens a wet weekend for Carolinas

 MIAMI (AP) — Tropical Storm Colin formed along the South Carolina coast on Saturday, bringing the threat of rain and high winds for a day or two during the holiday weekend before improving for Monday’s July Fourth celebrations.

-The hurricane center said a tropical storm warning was in effect for a stretch of South Santee River in South Carolina, to Duck, North Carolina, including Pamlico Sound.
+The hurricane center said a tropical storm warning was in effect for a stretch from north of Little River, South Carolina, to Duck, North Carolina, including Pamlico Sound.
 The storm is not expected to strengthen as it moves into the Atlantic on Monday.

 “Colin will continue to produce locally heavy rainfall across portions of coastal South and North Carolina through Sunday morning,” the center said.
 Isolated amounts could reach up to 4 inches (10 centimeters).